-The companion Cisco SBA LAN deployment and configuration guides provide step-by-step guidance for deploying the solution.
+The companion LAN Deployment Guide and LAN Configuration Files Guide provide step-by-step guidance for deploying the solution.
 To enhance the Cisco SBA LAN architecture, there are a number of supplemental guides that address specific functions, technologies, or features that may be important to solving your business problems.